 Resetting network settings can solve a range of problems—especially given that AirDrop uses Bluetooth and Wi-Fi, both of which are part of network settings.
-To reset your network settings, go to Settings → General → Reset, then tap Reset Network Settings.
+To reset your network settings, go to Settings > General > Transfer or Reset iPhone > Reset, then tap Reset Network Settings.

 Fix Bluetooth on your Mac

 When the Bluetooth preference pane shows up, simply do nothing and wait.
-On your iOS device, launch an app—say, Photos—and select a photo.
-Now bring up the Share menu and your Mac should appear as an AirDrop destination.
+On your iOS device, launch an app like Photos and select an image.
+Now bring up the Share menu, and your Mac should appear as an AirDrop destination.